jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Enter-Agreement.md

 8.2 Fee settlement: "JD Cloud" and the service provider shall, in accordance with the following agreement, settle the payment for the order generated by the shop set up by the service provider based on the Agreement:

-8.2.1 The service provider agrees and authorizes "JD Cloud" to collect the payment on its behalf: "JD Cloud" will introduce a third-party payment institution or bank to provide such service, and the service provider shall sign possible and relevant agreements with the third-party payment institution or bank as required.

-8.2.2 "JD Cloud" offers the following various alternative settlement methods for the service provider to choose from.
+8.2.1 "JD Cloud" offers the following various alternative settlement methods for the service provider to choose from.
 The specific settlement method shall be subject to the confirmation of the "JD Cloud Marketplace" system.
 The "JD Cloud Marketplace" system automatically generates a settlement statement on each settlement date (if the settlement day falls on a rest day or legal holiday, it shall be postponed to the first working day after the end of the rest day or legal holiday).
-After the confirmation of the service provider, "JD Cloud" will issue a payment instruction to the payment institution, and the payment institution will pay the payment to the service provider after deducting the technical service fee and other expenses;
+After the confirmation of the service provider, the payment will be paid to the service provider after deducting the technical service charge and other expenses by "JD Cloud";

-1) "T+1" settlement ("T" day is the date when the order is displayed as "Complete" in the "JD Cloud Marketplace" system), under this settlement method, the first working day after "T" day is the settlement date;

-In view of the fact that this settlement method depends on the continuous and stable operation of the third-party payment company cooperating with "JD Cloud", the service provider agrees to submit applications to "JD Cloud" and the third-party payment company in advance.
-After the approval of "JD Cloud", "JD Cloud" and the service provider shall settle according to this method.
-At the same time, the service provider agrees that "JD Cloud" has the right to stop the operation of this settlement method at any time;

-2) Monthly settlement: take each calendar month as the settlement period, and the 1st day of each month as the settlement date, to settle the payment generated from the 1st day of last month to the last day of last month;
+1) Monthly settlement: take each calendar month as the settlement period, and the 1st day of each month as the settlement date, to settle the payment generated from the 1st day of last month to the last day of last month;

-3) Half-monthly settlement: take every half month as the settlement period, and the 16th day of each month and the 1st day of next month are the settlement date; and
+2) Half-monthly settlement: take every half month as the settlement period, and the 16th day of each month and the 1st day of next month are the settlement date; and

-4) Others: take the number of days selected by the party to the Agreement as the settlement period, and the next day after each settlement period as the settlement date.
+3) Others: take the number of days selected by the party to the Agreement as the settlement period, and the next day after each settlement period as the settlement date.

 8.2.3 The service provider shall provide "JD Cloud" with a settlement account that meets the requirements of JD Cloud, so that "JD Cloud" can complete the payment settlement.
 If the service provider’s account information changes, "JD Cloud" shall be notified 3 working days in advance.
 Otherwise, the service provider will be responsible for the losses caused by the payment failure, delay or error due to the changes in the account by the service provider.